Cruinniú Lughnasa

 This gathering is a call to deepen into ancestral memory and local knowledges in service of mutual healing and collective care.
 Through hands-on workshops, storytelling, ecological restoration, and communal learning, we will reawaken skills and values that colonisation, extraction, and modernity have sought to erase.

-We honour Irish traditions not as relics, but as living practices of resistance, resilience, and relationship.
+We honour Irish traditional lifeways not as relics, but as living practices of resistance, resilience, and relationship.